 Other organizations are limited-admission, meaning they only take in the number and type of animals they can re-home, and do not euthanize for space.
 These are often referred to as “no-kill” shelters, but the label is misleading.
 The vast majority of shelter staff are not “pro-kill,” but often lack the means to humanely manage the velocity of incoming pets.
 And even no-kill shelters euthanize animals deemed unadoptable due to illness, aggression or other factors.

 Finally, explore breed-specific rescues up to a few hours from your home.
-Even if your animal isn’t a purebred, many breed rescues are open to mixes of the breeds in which they specialize.
+Even if your animal is not a purebred, many breed rescues are open to mixes of the breeds in which they specialize.
 In most cases, breed-specific rescues are foster-based, meaning that if accepted, your pet will live in an approved foster family’s home until she is adopted.